rwblickhan/astro-rwblickhan.org/src/content/logs/books-2025.md

 53. *The City in Glass*, Nghi Vo
 54. “The Witch”, Shirley Jackson
 55. *Fantasy: A Short History*, Adam Roberts
+56. *The Remains of the Day*, Kazuo Ishiguro

 ## Skimmed